Mayonnaise Pump: Frequently Asked Questions

 Sanitary Lobe Pumps are possibly the most common choice of pumping technology for mayonnaise because they’re widely trusted as the market leader for food grade processing pumps.
 Lobe Pumps have a key benefit over other choices in the sense that you get an entirely pulse free flow whilst also ensuring the integrity of the product is not damaged.
 Due to the pump having a positive displacement, it offers a gentle pulse free flow.
 The only drawback of a Lobe Pump is that they require flooded suction, which means they can’t be run dry as this will cause damage to the mechanical seal.

-Possibly the most popular style of food processing pump of 2018, Sanitary Self Priming Twin Screw Pumps are quickly becoming the market leader for the transfer of viscous food products.
-Twin Screws have a very interesting feature where they can be used either for process or for Clean In Place (CIP) duties by ramping up the RPM, thus giving you two pumps for the price of one!
+Possibly the most popular style of food processing pump of 2018, Sanitary Self Priming Screw Pumps are quickly becoming the market leader for the transfer of viscous food products.
+Screw Pumps have a very interesting feature where they can be used either for process or for Clean In Place (CIP) duties by ramping up the RPM, thus giving you two pumps for the price of one!

-Twin Screws also create great suction once wetted by pulling a vacuum in the pumps suction line.
-Similarly to Lobe Pumps, a Twin Screw Pump offers pulse free flow and the possibility to self-prime.
+Screw Pumps also create great suction once wetted by pulling a vacuum in the pumps suction line.
+Similarly to Lobe Pumps, a Screw Pump offers pulse free flow and the possibility to self-prime.

 Click here to read 5 benefits of using a Twin Screw Pump